The health benefits of tea and coffee

 Reduce risk of Alzheimer's and dementia

+Scientists have found a potential link between drinking coffee and tea and combating degenerative brain diseases.
 Caffeinated drinks contain caffeic acid, which reduces the accumulation of rogue proteins which clump together and destroy memory.
+It can also reduce memory nerve cells dying, and maintains the levels of a certain signalling chemical.

-Caffeic acid is found in coffee amongst other food and drink, and is one of the polyphenol compounds that are commonly found in the Mediterranean diet, which is known for it's health benefits.
+Caffeic acid is found in coffee amongst other food and drink, and is one of the polyphenol compounds that are commonly found in the Mediterranean diet, which is known for its health benefits.

+One review of previous studies outlined that regular and moderate consumption of three to five coffees per day could slash the chance of dementia by up to 27%.
 Dr Iva Holmerova, vice chairperson of Alzheimer Europe, has said: 'The role of nutrition is an emerging area in Alzheimer's research and the potential benefits of drinking coffee, on both a nutritional and a social level, are increasingly being developed.'

 Research published in the European Journal of Clinical Nutrition in suggested that coffee could be the answer to keeping weight off once you've lost it.
 Participants who consumed two to four cups of coffee per day were far more successful when it came to staying trim than their decaff equivalents.

+A study from the Anglia Ruskin University also looked at the impact of decaffeinated green tea capsules on body fat.
 Researchers found that body fat reduced by 1.63% in those study participants who took the 571mg capsule each day for four weeks compared to the placebo group.

 Dr Roberts, Senior Lecturer in Sport and Exercise Sciences at Anglia Ruskin University, who led that study said: 'It is known that green tea as a drink can have numerous health benefits as it contains a relatively high amount of an ingredient called EGCG (epigallocatechin gallate).
 However, to get the dosage required may require closer to 6 or 7 cups of green tea a day.
 The 571mg capsules tested contained a daily EGCG dose of 400mg.
 In essence, our study showed that the use of a green tea extract could potentially help people to lose weight if combined with exercise.
 However, we recognise that a larger scale study is now required.'